tamari92/kf2-tournament/scoring.md

 TB: 1275
 OB: 150
 ```
-The calculation of the Total Score as a result of the NMB would go as follows:
+The calculation of the Total Score as a result of the NHB would go as follows:
 ```
-TotalScore = (CS + HB + TB + OB) x NMB
+TotalScore = (CS + HB + TB + OB) x NHB
 = (1000 + 200 + 1275 + 150) x 1.50
 = 2625 x 1.50
 = 3937.5 Points